nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 Alright.
 I'll do some damage.
 Pew.
 Alright.
 Cool.

 That's, that's me.
-K. Sameer, you're up.
+K. Simear, you're up.
 Let's let's do this one.
 This will be fun.

 Yeah.
 It didn't there.
 There.
 This is 19 on the reflex.
 Alright.